likhia/ocp4.7-workshop/lab-workshop-content/workshop/content/exercises/04-deploydotnet.md

 * The application is deployed successfully.
 You can access it via the router.
 Click on the **Console** tab.
 Switch to **Administration**.
 Make sure that you select `%username%-dev` as project.
 Click on **Networking** -> **Routes**.
 ![dotnet 02](./images/04/dotnet-02.png)

 * Click on the URL to launch the application.
 You will see the application as below.
+This application might take a while to deploy.
 ![dotnet 03](./images/04/dotnet-03.png)

 * Go back to **Console**.
 Click on **Builds** -> **ImageStreams**.
 This is showing the application image of this .net core application.
 You can use to deploy to the next environment.